Ken Lussey

 Crime writer, Novelist, YA writer

-Ken Lussey is the author of ten novels and a four-decade-old guide to hitch-hiking.
-His latest novels, ‘Thicker Than Water’ and ‘The Eye of Horus’ are, respectively, a compelling murder mystery set in northern Scotland and an atmospheric World War Two thriller with settings that move from the Highlands of Scotland via Gibraltar to Malta.
+Ken Lussey is the author of eleven novels and a four-decade-old guide to hitch-hiking.
+His latest novels, ‘Friend or Foe?’ and ‘Thicker Than Water’ are, respectively, a fast-paced World War Two thriller set largely in south-west Scotland and a compelling contemporary murder mystery set in Caithness and Sutherland.

 Ken spent his first 17 years following his family around the world; his father was a Royal Air Force navigator.
 This was a process involving seven schools and a dozen different postal addresses.
 He went to Hull University in 1975, where he spent much of his time hitch-hiking around Great Britain, met his wife Maureen and did just enough actual work to gain a reasonable degree in philosophy, that most useful of subjects!